wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ```

 If you have any custom configuration files for these daemons, please
 modify them accordingly.
-Consult `network_ports`{.interpreted-text
-role="ref"} for further details on which network services are available
+Consult [Network](/uc-doc/contributors/network) for further details on which network services are available
 for each daemon.

 ## 15.17